rbouckaert/BREATH/doc/tutorial/README.md

 > * Click the `Priors` panel.
 > * Change the default Yule Model for tree prior to `BREATH`.
-> * New priors appear for the block-count, block-start and end, transmission tree origin and population size.
+> * New priors appear for the block count, block start, block end, transmission tree origin, and transmission tree population size.
 > * Set the start value for origin to 10: click the `Initial` button for the `transmissionOrigin.t:roetzer40` parameter, and change the `value` entry from 10000 to 10, then click the `OK` button.
 > * Set the lower bound for population size to 0.1.
 > * Click on the triangle next to `Tree.t:roetzer40` to show the parameter so the `BREATH` tree likelihood.